top of page

 b.
 Instruction and Practice Purposes

-It advises students on strategies to aid them in learning content and the resources available.
-Once students’ stories are ready to present to the class, they must read other groups' stories to answer the questions and solve the tasks in them.
+1. It advises students on strategies to aid them in learning content and the resources available.
+Once students’ stories are ready to present to the class, they must read other groups' stories to answer the questions and solve the tasks.

-It opens students' opportunities to use interesting technological tools to learn the selected topic by using effective communication skills, thinking critically, and writing creatively and collaboratively.
+2. It allows students to use interesting technological tools to learn the selected topic by using effective communication skills, thinking critically, and writing creatively and collaboratively.
 It fulfils the needs of 21st-century learning in 4C (Communication, Creative, Collaboration, and Critical Thinking) learning.

 c.
 Assessment and Transfer Purposes